 How to Maximize Your Pomeranian’s Life Expectancy

-If you are adopting a Pomeranian puppy from a breeder you should ask about their health testing program as well as the longevity of closely related dogs.
+If you are adopting a Pomeranian puppy from a breeder, ask about their health testing program as well as the longevity of closely related dogs.

 Tests are available for the few serious or life-threatening health conditions known to occur in Pomeranians.
 These include:

 - Hyperuricosuria (a blood condition that causes bladder stones).

 - Degenerative myelopathy (a neurological disorder than can cause loss of coordination in older dogs)